On the left: Daria (smart). On the right: Quinn (pretty).

 Turns out to be Generation Xerox to some extent: their mother, Helen, has an acrimonious relationship with her older sister Rita, and to a lesser extent their younger sister Amy.
 Rita seems to be the pretty one, Amy the smart one, and Helen the overachiever who's become the most successful.

 Surprisingly and refreshingly averted in The Amazing Chan and the Chan Clan.
 Anne Chan is the Smart One and a Bokukko while her older sister Suzie is The Cutie and the Pretty One, but they get along quite well.
 In fact, a good part of the Sibling Rivalry tropes are averted in the cartoon.
 While the kids did have their disagreements, extended rivalries didn't really happen.

-An adult example: A Kind of Magic has Willow is a cheerful fairy and Ferocia is a evil witch.
+An adult example: A Kind of Magic has Willow, a cheerful fairy, and Ferocia, an evil witch.

 Codename: Kids Next Door has Numbuh 5 and her sister, Cree.
 This show takes this trope Up to Eleven, since Cree is a teenager and a sworn enemy of the Kids Next Door, in which Numbuh 5 is involved.

 J. K. Rowling, the writer of Harry Potter, and her sister Dianne.
 According to Jo's web site, her sister, who is now a lawyer, was always much better-looking.
 As compensation, her parents decided that J.K. was "the bright one."
 Is there a better way of causing the "wildcats in a small cage" scenario?

 Authors A.S.
 Byatt and Margaret Drabble.
 If Byatt's "The Game" is to be taken as autobiographical, Byatt was the Smart Sister and Drabble was the Popular One.